Moab Elopement Guide: Everything You Need to Plan Your Dream Day

 Planning a Moab elopement is like planning an epic adventure – one filled with red rock canyons, starry skies, and all the romance of the desert.
 If you and your partner are dreaming of a fun, nontraditional way to tie the knot, Moab, Utah might just be your perfect backdrop.
 This comprehensive guide will walk you through everything you need to know about eloping in Moab, from jaw-dropping locations to legal must-haves, best seasons, planning tips, and inspiration for your big day.
 Let’s dive in!

-A couple holds hands at Dead Horse State Park during their sunrise elopement in Moab
+A bride and groom stand at Dead Horse Point during their sunrise elopement

 Why Elope in Moab?